Learning distant cause and effect using only local and immediate credit assignment: Summary

 Our primary objective was to develop a strictly local, biologically-plausible credit assignment strategy with comparable practical performance to early deep-backpropagation results.
 We believe we have been successful in this regard.
 On several tasks RSM provides results comparable to neural methods trained by deep BP or BPTT, which should not be possible for a simple RNN.
 For example, we showed that RSM can successfully learn to exploit distant causes when predicting later effects in the ERG task, which an RNN without BPTT cannot do, and in fact requires gated memory such as LSTM \cite{hochreiter1997long}.
 RSM can learn higher-order sequences, likely with combinatoric representational efficiency, despite some degree of sequential uncertainty and partial observability.
 On the ``bouncing balls'' task, RSM produced new best results beating a range of algorithms trained by deep BP, including LSTM.
 The learned model is also convincing in self-looped mode, generating arbitrarily long sequences of quite realistic billiard-ball dynamics.

 RSM has a number of advantages - an order of magnitude reduction in memory requirements, very large memory capacity, batch-online training, and it is not necessary to specify the maximum time horizon in advance.
 For complex sequence learning tasks with similar training and test statistics, the RSM approach is appealing due to its simplicity and speed.
 However, although stochastic processes are not confounding, generalization to \emph{unseen} test sequences with different statistics is clearly limited in its current form, as seen in the PTB task.
 A later development of RSM by Gordon et al \cite{gordon2019learning} was able to overcome this limitation, giving better results on PTB than RNNs trained by BPTT.
+This reinforces the evidence that RSM represents a viable alternative credit assignment strategy to deep backpropagation through time.

 In the image sequence prediction task, RSM was continually exposed to unseen sequences of observations due to the large number of images of each digit.
 Why was this form of generalization not pathological?
 First, the memorization approach is unlikely to confound spatial generalization; it is only unseen sequence generalization that is limited.
 Second, it is not possible to memorize the infinite observed training sequences, and the training regime therefore forces RSM to learn a generalized sequence model.
-Since both training and test set are drawn from the same distributions, this form of generalization is likely only interpolation rather than extrapolation.
+Since both training and test set are drawn from the same distributions, this form of generalization is perhaps only interpolation rather than extrapolation.